Sergei and Oleg play in the park with a colourful kite

 What does private health insurance cover?

-What your private medical insurance covers depends on the type of policy and level of cover you take out.
+What your private healthcare insurance covers depends on the type of policy and level of cover you take out.

 • Pre-existing conditions